Smith Square Hall: History

 In 1710, the long period of Whig domination of British politics ended as the Tories swept to power under the rallying cry of "The Church in Danger".
 Under the Tories' plan to strengthen the position of the Anglican Church and in the face of widespread damage to church buildings after a storm in November 1710, Parliament concluded that 50 new churches would be necessary in the cities of London and Westminster.
 An Act of Parliament in 1711 levied a tax on coal imports into the Port of London to fund the scheme and appointed a commission to oversee the project.
 Archer was appointed to this commission alongside, amongst others, Hawksmoor, Vanburgh and Wren.
-The site for St. John's was acquired from Henry Smith (who was also Treasurer to the Commissioners) in June 1713 for £700 and building commenced immediately.
+The site for St John's was acquired from Henry Smith (who was also Treasurer to the Commissioners) in June 1713 for £700 and building commenced immediately.
 However, work proceeded slowly and the church was finally completed and consecrated in 1728.
 In total, the building had cost £40,875.
 The church was built by Edward Strong the Younger a friend of Christopher Wren the Younger.

 St John's famous nickname 'Queen Anne's Footstool' was coined early in its history.
 According to legend, Archer consulted the ailing Queen Anne about his designs for the new church.
 The Queen, not noted for her interest in architecture, petulantly kicked over her footstool, pointed at its upturned shape and snapped "Like that!"
 The towers were, in fact, added to stabilise the building against subsidence.

 In 1939, the church was the site of the wedding of Randolph Churchill, the son of Winston Churchill to Pamela Digby.
 The wedding attracted large crowds, and a great deal of media attention both in the UK and in the United States.

-For 213 years, the Church of St. John the Evangelist served the surrounding parish - although the life of the building appears somewhat accident-prone.
+For 213 years, the Church of St John the Evangelist served the surrounding parish – although the life of the building appears somewhat accident-prone.
 In 1742 (the year before Archer's death) its interior was damaged by fire and required extensive restoration; in 1773 it was struck by lightning and in 1815 the towers and roof had to be shored up.
-Finally on 10 May 1941, the church was directly hit by an incendiary bomb and gutted by fire during a bombing raid.
+Finally on 10 May 1940, the church was directly hit by an incendiary bomb and gutted by fire during a bombing raid.
 A handwritten account of the events of that night hangs in a frame at the top of the stairs leading from the rear of the hall down to the Crypt (now the Footstool Restaurant).
 Subsequently, the church stood a ruin, open to the sky, for over 20 years.

+Restoration of the building began in 1965 and it reopened as a concert hall in 1969 (see Restoration as a concert hall below).

+In 2021 the charity running St John’s Smith Square merged with the orchestra Southbank Sinfonia.
+In 2024 the building was renamed Smith Square Hall.